bitswype/saleae_tdm_analyer/README.md

   41 - 48 data bits : 48 bits per channel
   49 - 64 data bits : 64 bits per channel
   ```
-- Data bits above 32 are "supported" but are not likely to to open.
+- Data bit settings above 32 are "supported", but the wave files generated are not likely to to open.
 - The wave file header is always a standard PCM header.
-This header has been tested to work with channel counts > 2 and bit depths <= 32 bits in Audacity.
-There is an extended PCM header option in the code, but it is not currently used.
+This header has been tested to work in Audacity with channel counts from 1 to 256, and bit depths up to 32 bits.
+There is an extended PCM header option in the code, but it is disabled.
 A future version of the analyzer might select between then standard header and extended header based on slots / frame and number of data bits if there is evidence that it is needed.
+Bit depths above 32 bits do not open in Audacity with either the standard or extended PCM header.
-- Data bits are always scaled to ensure that the maximum values are always achievable.\
+- Data bits are always scaled to ensure that the maximum values are always achievable.
-  - For example, this means that with 2 data bits, the range will map to
+  - For example, with 2 data bits, the values will map to
     ```
     0x1 -> +0.5
     0x0 ->  0